Remote health monitoring

 The technology not only provides reassurance for the patient and their family members, but also means the person can stay in their own home.
 That’s better for them, and also reduces the pressure on the care system, enabling services to provide care where it’s most needed.

-Read this article about how MiiCare is helping people to stay safely in their own homes.
+Press release: How MiiCare is helping people to stay safely in their own homes.

 What the families say:

 “Thanks to the MiiCare app I have assurance at my fingertips!
 Monica provides me with a real-time picture of where my mother is, and sends me alerts when activity is outside of her normal routines.
 I am able to easily check her blood pressure (when required by her GP frailty checks), her temperature if she seems unwell, and whether she has taken her tablets.
 I would undoubtedly recommend MiiCare, as this little box has taken away some of the worry, without removing my mother’s sense of self or independence.” – ‘Karen’ (not her real name), whose mother uses MiiCare.
-Read Karen’s full story in this case study.
+Read Karen’s full story.

 Spotting health issues early in care home residents